audioshake/alt-eval/README.md

 # alt-eval
-An automatic lyrics transcription (ALT) evaluation toolkit, released with the [Jam-ALT benchmark](https://audioshake.github.io/jam-alt/).
+A readability-aware automatic lyrics transcription (ALT) evaluation toolkit, released with the [Jam-ALT benchmark](https://audioshake.github.io/jam-alt/).

 The package implements metrics designed to work well with lyrics formatted according to music industry standards (see the [Jam-ALT annotation guide](https://huggingface.co/datasets/audioshake/jam-alt/blob/main/GUIDELINES.md)), namely:
 - A **word error rate** (WER) computed on text tokenized in a way that accounts for non-standard spellings common in song lyrics.